Crossing symmetry including non planar diagrams in perturbative QFT: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Alok Laddha and Amlan Chakraborty for helpful discussions.
+I would like to thank Alok Laddha and Amlan Chakraborty for many helpful inputs and discussions which greatly improved my understanding of the subject.
 I would also like to give a general thanks to Miguel Correia, Mathieu Giroux and Sebastian Mizera for making their package SOFIA available for public use and would like to thank Sebastian Mizera in particular for helpful discussions regarding its output.
 Finally I thank ANRF for funding my position through Project no. SERB/PHY/2023-2024/65.
+Initial part of this work was supported by NSF grant PHY-2310223.